kjlubick/PracticingGit/Best_Recipes.md

 #Broccoli Good Enough You'll Actually Eat it#
 **Total Time**: 25 min  **Kitchen Time**: 10 min

+**Makes:** 2-4 servings, depending on broccoli

 ###Ingredients###
 - 1 head broccoli
 - 1/3 cup Extra Virgin Olive Oil
 - 2 tsp Garlic
+- Parmesan Cheese

+Cut broccoli (BUT DO NOT RINSE) and put in a baking pan lined with aluminum foil.
+Cover with oil and garlic.
+Lift up the foil to aid in spreading everything evenly.

+Bake for 10 minutes at 375 degrees.
+Sprinkle with Parmesan, then bake for 3-5 more minutes until the broccoli starts to go brown/black on the edges.
+Repeat, when it **starts** to go black on the tips.
+Not "is fully blackened".

+###Variations###
+This same thing works wonderfully with asparagus.

 #Sunday Brunch Quesadillas#
 **Total Time**: 15 min  **Kitchen Time**: 15 min

+**Makes:** one serving

 ###Ingredients###
 - 2 tortillas